-A secondary certification is available from the American Occupational Therapy Association, Inc. (AOTA).
-This one is a specialty certification that applies to a specific skill set and area of focus in occupational therapy.
-Both credentialing organizations require substantial work experience and a passing grade on the NBCOT certification exam.
+The American Occupational Therapy Association, Inc. (AOTA) also offers specialty certifications that apply to specific skill sets and areas of focus in occupational therapy.
+Both credentialing organizations require substantial work experience, an accredited degree earned by the Accreditation Council for Occupational Therapy Education (ACOTE) and a passing grade on the NBCOT certification exam.
 OTAs must also be licensed by the state in which they practice.
 NBCOT certification satisfies this requirement in some states; however, other states conduct their own licensing tests.

 NBCOT Certification Requirements

 NBCOT certification requires OTAs to pass the NBCOT COTA exam.
 COTA, of course, stands for Certified Occupational Therapy Assistant.
 The exam tests candidates' knowledge of such things as collecting pertinent patient information; implementing patient healthcare plans and therapeutic procedures; and upholding professional standards in the workplace.
 In addition to passing this exam, NBCOT certification requires OTAs to fulfill the following eligibility requirements:

 - Agree to follow the NBCOT code of conduct

 AOTA specialty certification gives candidates the opportunity to prove their expertise in providing occupational therapy as applicable to a particular life skill or situation.
 For example, candidates may be tested over their OT skills for helping a patient re-learn how to drive a car.
 'Driving & Community Mobility' is one of five specialty certification areas for which students may choose to take an exam.
 The additional test areas include: 'Environmental Modification'; 'Feeding, Eating, Swallowing'; 'Low Vision'; and 'School Systems'.
 Criteria for AOTA specialty certification varies per specialty area, but the basics are as follows:

 - Graduation with an ACOTE-accredited degree for OTAs